 Factors for change in Gold Prices

-The price of gold is moved by a mix of supply, demand, and investor behavior.
+Factors for change in Gold Prices are a mix of supply, demand, and investor behavior.
 That seems simple enough, yet the way those factors work together is usually counter-intuitive. for example, many investors consider gold as an inflation hedge.
-That has some common-sense plausibility, as folding money loses value as more is printed, while the availability of gold is comparatively constant. because it happens, gold mining doesn't add much to supply from year to year.
-Gold is employed to hedge inflation because, unlike the currency , since its supply doesn't change much year to year.
+That has some common-sense plausibility, as folding money loses value as more is printed, while the availability of gold is comparatively constant. because it happens, gold mining doesn’t add much to supply from year to year.
+Gold is employed to hedge inflation because, unlike the currency, its supply doesn’t change much year to year.
 Studies show that gold prices have positive price elasticity, meaning the value increases besides demand.
 However, the investment rate of growth of gold over the while has not been meaningful, whilst demand has outpaced supply.
-Since gold often moves higher when economic conditions worsen, it's viewed as an efficient tool for diversifying a portfolio.
+Since gold often moves higher when economic conditions worsen, it’s viewed as an efficient tool for diversifying a portfolio.

 Relation Between the Stock Exchange and Gold Prices.

-Below are 5 books that a Gold Investors must read
+Below are 5 books that Gold Investors must read